 Ma 144 ab.
 Probability.
 9 units (3-0-6); second, third terms.
 The course covers the basic concepts and techniques of modern probability theory, including conditional expectation, characteristic functions, laws of large numbers, and the central limit theorem.
 Also included is an introduction to stochastic processes such as Brownian motion, Poisson processes, and Markov chains, with applications.
-Not offered in 1973-74.
+Instructor: Lorden.

 Ma 150 abc.
 Combinatorial Topology.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Introduction to combinatorial topology.
 The course covers homology and cohomology theory with applications to fixed point theorems and homotopy theory.
 Selected topics from the theory of fiber bundles.
-Not offered in 1973-74.
+Not offered in 1974-75.

 Ma 151 abc.
 Fixed Point Theory and Its Applications to Analysis.
-9 units (2-0-7); three terms.
+9 units (2-0-7); first, second, third terms.
 Derivation of the finite dimensional index via differential forms.
 The Schauder fixed point theorem.
 The contraction principle.
 Leray-Schauder fixed point theory for compact maps.
 Existence theorems for differential and integral equations.
-Current research on monotone and non-expansive maps and minimization problems for non-linear functionals.
-Instructors: DePrima, Fuller.
+Current research on monotone and non-expansive maps and minimization problems for non-linear functions.
+Not offered in 1974-75.

 Ma 160 abc.
 Number Theory.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 108 abc or equivalent.
 The first term, Ma 160 a, is a review of the elementary theory of numbers including congruences, numerical functions, elementary theory of primes, quadratic residues.
 The second and third terms, Ma 160 bc, include topics selected from: zeta functions, distribution of primes, elliptic modular functions, asymptotic theory of partitions, geometry of numbers, foundation of ideal theory in algebraic number fields, theory of units, valuations and local theory, discriminants, differents.
-Not offered in 1973-74.
+Instructor: Apostol.

 Ma 165.
 Diophantine Analysis.
 9 units (3-0-6); third term.
 Prerequisite: Ma 5.
 The study of rational or integral solutions of equations.
 Theory of rational approximations to irrational numbers, and theory of continued fractions.
 The theorems of Thue-Siegel and Roth will be included.
-Not offered in 1973-74.
+Not offered in 1974-75.

 Ma 190 abc.
 Elementary Seminar.
-9 units; three terms.
+9 units; first, second, third terms.
 This seminar is restricted to first year graduate students and is combined with independent reading.
 The topics will vary from year to year.
 Graded pass/fail.
 Instructors: Staff.

 Ma 191.
 Special Course.
 9 units (3-0-6).
-In 1973-74 three special courses will be given:
+In 1974-75 three special courses will be given: